 They are writers, film-makers, musicians… and writing is at the core of their work!

-Authors from all over the world take us into the backstage of their creative process, providing an insight on the making of their work, and on how the major political and cultural issues of our time have an influence on the stories they want to tell.
+Authors from all over the world take us behind the scenes of their creative process, providing an insight on the making of their work, and on how the major political and cultural issues of our time have an influence on the stories they want to tell.

 A program hosted by Walid Rachedi, writer and publishing director of Frictions.